 to its active metabolite, 7-chlorokynurenic acid (7-Cl-KYNA), one of the most well-characterized, potent and selective synthetic blockers of N-methyl-D-aspartate (NMDA) receptors at the glycine-coagonist (GlyB) site.
 However, 7-Cl-KYNA does not cross the blood-brain barrier, making it a poor drug candidate.
 AV-101, the prodrug of 7-C1-KYNA, readily gains access to the CNS after systemic administration and is converted to 7-Cl-KYNA by astrocytes that are activated at sites of neuronal injury or excitotoxic insult, making it a potential treatment for multiple diseases and disorders involving the central nervous system (CNS), including Major Depressive Disorder (refractory depression), refractory epilepsy, neuropathic pain and neurodegenerative diseases such as Parkinson’s disease and Huntington’s disease.
 We have successfully completed Phase 1 development of AV-101, demonstrating that AV-101 is well tolerated, without any significant safety issues.
 AV-101 is a now potential Phase 2 development candidate for the treatment of multiple diseases and disorders involving the central nervous system (CNS), including, Major Depressive Disorder (refractory depression), refractory epilepsy, neuropathic pain, and neurodegenerative diseases such as Parkinson’s disease and Huntington’s disease.

-Using mature cardiomyocytes (heart cells) differentiated from human pluripotent stem cells,
+™, our mature human cardiomyocytes (human heart cells) differentiated from pluripotent stem cells, we have developed CardioSafe

-3D, as a novel, in vitro
+3D™, a novel, customized in vitro

 3D is capable of predicting the in vivo